Lattice Properties of Oriented Exchange Graphs and Torsion Classes: Preliminaries

 \subsection{Cluster-tilted algebras and \textbf{c}-vectors}

 In this section, we review the definition of cluster-tilted algebras \cite{bmr1} and their connections with \textbf{c}-vectors \cite{chavez}.
-As we will focus on cluster-tilted algebras of type $\mathbb{A}$, we recall a useful description of these algebras as bound quiver algebras and we recall a useful classification of the indecomposable modules over these algebras.
+As we will focus on cluster-tilted algebras of type $\mathbb{A}$, we recall a description of these algebras as bound quiver algebras and a useful classification of the indecomposable modules over these algebras.